Red Line Metro Art

 This page is subdivided by station, beginning with Union Station and going west and north.
 The images and information have been made available courtesy of MTA and through the photographs of Ruth Wallach.
 This page also includes information about temporary art projects commissioned by MTA for the construction fences on the Red Line.
+The Red Line metro goes from Union Station to North Hollywood, the Purple Line metro goes from Union Station to Wilshire/Western.
 Do not reproduce information from this site without acknowledgement of the artists and their works, or of the authors of this site.

 Union Station